 These daily limits do not mean it’s safe to drink larger amounts on fewer days of the week, since this can lead to health, social, and other problems.

-Cancer risk reduction in our communities
+Reducing cancer risk in our communities

 Adopting a healthier lifestyle is easier for people who live, work, play, or go to school in an environment that supports healthy behaviors.
 Working together, communities can create the type of environment where healthy choices are easy to make.